-Taking up an occupation as a truck driver can result in working long, arduous hours, and unfortunately, those grueling hours correlate directly with a rather unhealthy lifestyle.
-It is difficult enough for those of us with a standardized daily routine to regularly hit the gym or to swap a burger bun for lettuce, so for a truck driver who is constantly on the road, prioritizing health and wellness may tend to take a back seat.
+Taking up an occupation as a truck driver can result in working long, arduous hours, and unfortunately, those grueling driving days correlate directly with a rather unhealthy lifestyle.
+It is difficult enough for those of us in the trucking industry to regularly hit the gym or to swap a burger bun for lettuce, so for a truck driver who is constantly on the road, prioritizing health and wellness may tend to take a back seat.
 Many truck drivers will admit to succumbing to a life of fast food, and a lack of sleep and exercise.

-There are ways to maintain a balanced diet and a healthy lifestyle even while zooming down those highways.
+There are ways to maintain a balanced diet and a healthy lifestyle even while zooming down those highways on long hauls.
 You just need to know the tips and tricks, and with a little bit of planning and self-discipline, you will be on your way to a healthier you in no time!

 Typically, as a truck driver, you do not have access to a full kitchen or even fresh groceries while you’re on the road.
-It’s easy to get into the habit of stopping at diners or hitting up a drive through.
+It’s easy to get into the habit of stopping at diners, hitting up a drive thru or grabbing snacks at truck stops.
 We all love a good Big Mac, but frequently eating greasy or fried food does not a healthy person make.
 Plus, eating out is expensive!
 To avoid dealing with inevitable health issues and to save yourself a dollar or two, plan out what you are going to eat in advance and resist those pesky junk food temptations.
 Invest in a portable cooler and a slow cooker as well-these appliances will be the key to executing your effortless truck-made meals.

 The best kind of breakfast is one that has a hunk of protein, some complex carbohydrates, and a sprinkling of calcium and healthy fats.
 Avoid processed sugar and consider reaching for foods like oatmeal, hard boiled eggs, or whole grain toast with a slab of peanut butter.